git/git.github.io/rev_news/drafts/edition-38.md

 prove by example that the solution could work.
 Johannes replied that he was skeptical and pointed out possible flaws.

-A few examples were tried, but it was proven that the original concept did not work, as dropped commits could end up being replaid into the merge commits, turning them into "evil" merges.
+A few examples were tried, but it was proven that the original algorithm did not work, as dropped commits could end up being replayed into the merge commits, turning them into "evil" merges.

 Further suggestions to the strategy were proposed and tested, ultimately resulting in Sergey proposing